stefansonski/dotfiles/README.md

      ```

   1. To use vim-clang-format in vim, install a clang-format package with version
      3.4 or greater.
-Adapt the line `g:clang_format#command` to your
-     clang-format binary.
+On Debian install package `clang-format` which downloads the current default version.

 1. To use powerline, install the powerline package on your system and adapt the
    last line in the `zshrc` to the path of the zsh powerline bindings.